Research Staff

 Technical Leader

-Todd Gorgian is an Technical Leader in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Todd Gorgian is a Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
 At EPRI, Mr. Gorgian supports research on the cost and performance of energy systems to support electric company resource planning and strategic decision making.

 Mr. Gorgian's current research includes evaluating and applying endogenous learning curves and assessing technology supply chain risks to better understand future costs of current and emerging energy technologies.
 Prior to joining the Energy Systems and Climate Analysis Group in a full-time capacity, Mr. Gorgian led research on metrics and tools to benchmark electric company sustainability performance, electric sector sustainability and decarbonization goals, and next-generation sustainability metrics for strategic decision making in EPRI's Strategic Sustainability Science program.